tsujamin/srs-hhvm-notebook/report.md

 ##Analyzing memory accesses (Jan Zimmer)
 All memory must end somewhere.
 But how is it accessed?

 The goal of this task was to analyze memory access within the vm's representation of the php objects.
-This was to be achieved by tracking down where the actual php objects get created within hhvm, and then use Valgrind to record memory loads and stores to the memory block where the php object got created.
+This was to be achieved by tracking down where the actual php objects become created within hhvm, and then use Valgrind to record memory loads and stores to the memory block where the php object got created.

 This analysis can then be used to optimize for frequently accessed sectors, or optimization of sectors which aren't used anymore.